codsen/codsen/packages/object-flatten-all-arrays/README.md

 ### API - Input

+None of the input arguments are mutated.
+Their clones are being used instead.

 Input argument           | Type           | Obligatory? | Description
 -------------------------|----------------|-------------|-------------
 `input`                  | Whatever       | yes         | AST tree, or object or array or whatever.
 Can be deeply-nested.
 Hopefully contains some plain objects.